RockLikeAmadeus/poe2-roguelike-challenge-ruleset/README.md

 3. Fight your way to and complete POE2's pinnacle content.
 4. If at any point your character dies, re-roll a new random ascendency and keystone, create a new character, and go again.

-## Why I created this challenge

-I created this challenge with two primary aims in mind

-1. Create a way to learn POE2 on a deep level by forcing myself to engage with mechanics I otherwise might avoid or overlook, with a high level of stakes and difficulty, requiring a deeper engagement with the game's mechanics to succeed.
-2. Fun - the roguelike/roguelite template is a large part of some of my most favorite games, and I think the mechanics of this challenge will make Path of Exile 2 even more enjoyable than it already is.

 ## Detailed Rules

 1. Create a new character.
 You may choose to check or uncheck the Solo Self-Found toggle, but you must create the character in a Hardcore league.
 At the point of character creation, you must determine your _class_ and eventual _ascendency_ by choosing from the available options randomly.
 Any method of random selection is allowed, but for ease of use, just spin [this wheel](https://spinthewheel.app/oEKjn0d9YN).
 You must select the class corresponding with the selected ascendency.
 Re-rolling off of unwanted ascendencies/classes is against the spirit of the challenge.
 If, during this run, you manage to ascend, you must choose the ascendency rolled at this step, so make a note of your result for later.